abis1723/nodejs-users-api/readme.md

   GET - https://3kiya3gk8g.execute-api.ap-southeast-2.amazonaws.com/dev/v1/user/{entityId}

 #### Debugging
 We can use the launch configuration given in launch.json for debugging in [VS Code](http://code.visualstudio.com/docs/editor/debugging).

 ### Node Version
 Node.js version 14.0.0 is used for this project.

-### Development Tools and architecture
-I used visual studio code for the development environment and  nodejs V14.0.0 I deployed the code in AWS.
-I have created two separate lambda functions and the lambdas are triggered by API which is configured in AWS API Gateway.
-I used Serverless framework  to automate the deployment.

 ### Style Guide
 Followed the google styleguides for [javascript](https://google.github.io/styleguide/jsguide.html) and [html](https://google.github.io/styleguide/htmlcssguide.html)